 Gifts, Favors and other Remuneration from Sources Outside the Company

-If you become aware of any potential conflict of interest or ethical concern regarding your employment or another employee at the Company, you must promptly contact in writing your direct supervisor or, if the conduct involves your direct supervisor, the human resource department, controller or chief financial officer of the Company.
-Such written communication should include the identity of the employee(s) involved in the potential conflict of interest, the identity of the Conflict Party(ies), and, to the extent known, reasonable detail concerning the nature of the conflict.
+If you become aware of any potential conflict of interest or ethical concern regarding your employment or another team member at the Company, you must promptly contact your direct supervisor or manager, if the conduct involves your direct supervisor or manager, the EVP and General Counsel or Chief People Officer of the Company.
+Such communication should include the identity of the team member(s) involved in the potential conflict of interest, the identity of the Conflict Party(ies), and, to the extent known, reasonable detail concerning the nature of the conflict.
 The Company promptly will conduct a reasonable investigation of all reports involving potential conflicts of interest and take appropriate disciplinary action, to the extent that it is warranted.
-Appropriate disciplinarian action may include termination of employment.
+Appropriate disciplinary action may include termination of employment.

 Administration of this Policy